13 Data Types

 In R, data objects are categorized in two different ways:

-Of the two, classes tend to be more important than types.
+Of the two, classes are more important than types.
 If you aren’t sure what an object is, checking its classes should be the first thing you do.

 The built-in classes you’ll use all the time correspond to vectors and lists (which we’ll learn more about in Section 13.2.1):